Davi Napoleon

-Davi Napoleon (born 1946), also known as Davida Skurnick and Davida Napoleon, is an American theater historian and critic as well as a freelance feature writer.
-She is a regular contributor to Live Design, a monthly magazine about entertainment design and designers.
+Davi Napoleon also known as Davida Skurnick and Davida Napoleon, is an American theater historian and critic as well as a freelance feature writer.
+She is a contributor to Live Design, a monthly magazine about entertainment design and designers.
 She is an expert on the not-for-profit theater in America and author of Chelsea on the Edge: The Adventures of an American Theater.
-This book is a major study of the economic changes in the American not-for-profit theater and the impact of these on the art produced.
+This book is a study of the economic changes in the American not-for-profit theater and the impact of these on the art produced.
 She has written on social and political issues as well.

 Education and teaching

 Napoleon did her undergraduate work in the College of Literature, Science and the Arts at the University of Michigan in Ann Arbor.
 She earned a BA in psychology while studying playwriting with Kenneth Thorpe Rowe, then did a master's degree at Michigan in early childhood education.
-She went on to New York University, and graduated with an MA in drama and a Ph.D. in performance studies.
+She went on to New York University, and graduated with an MA in drama and a Ph.D. in drama (which became the department of performance studies by the time she finished her dissertation).

 In the summer of 1977, Napoleon honed her critical skills at the Eugene O'Neill Theater Center's National Critics Institute in Waterford, CT, which she attended on a National Endowment for the Arts grant.

-Napoleon taught at Albion College in Albion, MI, and Eastern Michigan University.
+Napoleon taught at Albion College in Albion, MI (theater) and Eastern Michigan University (journalism and dramatic literature).
 She has directed plays at Albion College, Washtenaw Community College in Michigan, and at small theaters in Michigan and New York.